 Performance tests – as the name suggests, they help check the overall performance, including the response time and system stability while loading.
-A successful automation test strategy example always includes performance tests.
+A successful test strategy example always includes performance tests.

 Security tests – checking your application for all kinds of vulnerabilities, risks and potential issues in cyber security that can possibly lead to attacks, data breaches, unintentional disclosure of sensitive information, etc.

 API testing – checking the whole process of API communication to ensure that all requests and responses go through correctly and fast enough.